wormhole-foundation/docs.wormhole.com/docs/guide/tutorials/quick-start/hello-universe.md

 }
 ```

-A key part of this system though is that ‘targetAddress’ must implement the IWormholeReceiver interface!
-Since we want to be able to send both to and from the HelloWormhole contract, we must implement this interface.
+A key part of this system though, is that `targetAddress` must implement the IWormholeReceiver interface!
+Because we want to be able to send both to and from the HelloWormhole contract, we must implement this interface.

 <details>
 <summary>Docstring</summary>